Erasmus+ traineeship grant

 Regular traineeship duration

-The minimum period for a traineeship is for 2 months (60 days) and one time maximum period is for 6 months (in some cases, extension of the grant might be possible).
+The minimum period for a traineeship is for 2 months (60 days) and one time maximum period is for 3 months (in some cases, extension of the grant might be possible).
 At the same time, Erasmus grants may be received several times for study or traineeships abroad, totalling up to 12 months maximum per each level of study.
-For example, you can get Erasmus grant as follows: 5 months for studies, 5 months for traineeship and 2 months for recent graduate traineeship.
-From the Erasmus International programme the traineeship period can be from mimumum 2 to maximum 3 months.
+For example, you can get Erasmus grant as follows: 6 months for studies, 3 months for traineeship and 3 months for studies/traineeship.

 Short-term blended mobility